kmturbulenz/exprtk/exprtk/readme.txt

 result1 respectively.
 The first is of scalar type (double), the second is of  string type.
-Once the  expression has  been evaluated, the two variables will have been updated  with the new result values,  and can then be further utilised from within the calling program.
+Once the  expression has  been evaluated, the two variables will have been updated  with the new result values,  and can then be further utilised from within the calling host program.

 There will be times when  an expression may have multiple  exit paths, where not all the paths will be return-statement based.
 The  following